Shuhua-Group/PGG.MHC/README.md

 # PGG.MHC
 Database related codes
 The codes here are mainly used to set up the analysis part of the database to run
+# HLA Typing
+## WGS_summary
+Tools to use can find on our PGG.MHC database web.
+After making inferences about each individual using the software described above
+WGS_merge_hla.py can combine the results to get the final result.
+Please note that the selection method is used, so it is possible that your replicating process will produce some different results than the ones we provide.
+The file in WGS_summary have test files.
+## WES_summary
+Tools to use can find on our PGG.MHC database web.
+After making inferences about each individual using the software described above
+WES_merge_hla.py can combine the results to get the final result.
+Please note that the selection method is used, so it is possible that your replicating process will produce some different results than the ones we provide.
+The file in WES_summary have test files.
 # HLA Imputation

 ***SNP2HLA_workflow.py*** use **SNP2HLA** to do the imputation of HLA alleles from genotyping data.